-At the time, the causative agent of rheumatic fever was unknown, and Swift and Lancefield's first study attempted to isolate the "specific soluble substance"-polysaccharides, such as those being identified on pneumococcus, or other antigens-species specific for streptococci.20 When this study proved inconclusive, Swift next suspected that the α-hemolytic class of streptococcus (also called "green" or viridans streptococci) was the causative agent.21 Lancefield's doctoral research consisted of testing this hypothesis.
-After two years of painstaking laboratory work, she had proved conclusively that the α-hemolytic streptococci were not responsible for rheumatic fever, and she had earned her Ph.D.22 streptococci at RIMR by returning to a more basic approach to understanding which classes of streptococci caused diseases in humans.
+At the time, the causative agent of rheumatic fever was unknown, and Swift and Lancefield's first study attempted to isolate the "specific soluble substance"-polysaccharides, such as those being identified on pneumococcus, or other antigens-species specific for streptococci.20 When this study proved inconclusive, Swift next suspected that the α -hemolytic class of streptococcus (also called "green" or viridans streptococci) was the causative agent.21 Lancefield's doctoral research consisted of testing this hypothesis.
+After two years of painstaking laboratory work, she had proved conclusively that the α -hemolytic streptococci were not responsible for rheumatic fever, and she had earned her Ph.D.22

+After completing her doctorate in bacteriology in 1925, Lancefield returned to her research on hemolytic streptococci at RIMR by returning to a more basic approach to understanding which classes of streptococci caused diseases in humans.
 Although Dochez, Avery, and she had identified four distinct serological types in 1919, there had been little research on understanding the determining chemical and biological properties of the antigens on the surface of the bacteria that were responsible for the virulence and pathogenesis of many of the now-known streptococcal infections, such as strep throat, scarlet fever, rheumatic fever, and mastitis.23